fantasyland/fantasy-land/README.md

 #### `zero` method

-A value which has a Monad must provide an `zero` method on itself or its `constructor` object.
-The `zero` method takes one argument:
+A value which has a Monoid must provide an `zero` method on itself or its `constructor` object.
+The `zero` method takes no arguments:

     m.zero()
     m.constructor.zero()